 Car hire is available in the Blue Mountains.
 Visit here for more information.

 I love the Jenolan Caves.
-I first visited as a child and it has fascinated me ever since.
-There are 7 caves you can visit, some with extended tours, adventure tours for those who want to take caving to the next level, you can take it a bit easier and walk around the Blue Lake and through the Devil’s Coach House and experience a touch of yesteryear staying in the Caves House.
+I first visited as a child, and the place has fascinated me ever since.
+There are eight caves open to the public, some with extended tours, adventure tours for those who want to take caving to the next level or you can take it a bit easier and walk around the Blue Lake and through the Devil’s Coach House and experience a touch of yesteryear staying in the Caves House.

 We visited again recently and had a much need break.
 You can read about finding my sense of humour visiting the Jenolan Caves.

 Whatever it is you choose to do when you visit the Blue Mountains you won’t be disappointed.

 It is a beautiful part of Australia, and I cannot recommend it highly enough.